SweetDebilus/Betty-Bet/README.md

 - **/clearmessages**: Clear all private messages sent by the bot.
 - **/presentation**: Present Betty Bet and its features.
 - **/guess**: Play a guessing game!
 Guess a number between 1 and 10000.
 Win 5 GearPoints if you guess correctly, lose 10 GearPoints if you guess wrong.
-- **/blackjack**: Pay 10 points and play with Betty Bet in a game of blackjack, if you win you win double, if you lose the 10 points are gone and added to the Debilus Closet
+- **/blackjack**: Pay 10 points and play with Betty Bet in a game of blackjack, if you win you win double, if you lose the 10 points are gone and added to the Debilus Closet.
 - **/buyitem**: Buy an item in Betty Bet's shop with your GearPoints.
   - **Options**:
-    - `itemname`: Name of item
+    - `itemname`: Name of item.
-    - `quantity`: The number of items you want to buy
+    - `quantity`: The number of items you want to buy.
 - **/listitems**: view items for sale in the store.
 - **/myitems**: view items in your inventory.